Email Administration

 Configure and use Inbound Email Routing Rules with Standard Email to more finely control which queue inbound emails get delivered to, using flexible email address criteria and keyword matching.
 Inbound Email Routing Rules can only apply to Standard email address configurations, not CRM Routed emails.

 Each Standard Email inbound address configuration is set with a default queue arriving emails are delivered to.
-If a Routing Rule Set is also configured (see Email Standard Configuration), the specified Rule Set will be considered first and the Default Queue will only be used if no match is made for the arriving email by the configured Rule Set first.
+If a Routing Rule Set is also configured (see Email Standard Configuration), the specified Rule Set will be considered first and the Default Queue will only be used if no match is made by the configured Rule Set first, for the arriving email.
 Routing rule sets can be shared across multiple Standard Email address configurations or you can create and set a separate rule set for each email address configuration.

 Routing rules are grouped within Rule Sets, which control the order in which each rule within the rule set is applied.
 The default routing behavior for the rule set can also be overridden using your own customized Lambda if needed.